“So, what do you want to be when you grow up?”

 Regularly we hear of people around the world who have lost everything material and many have been hurt or maimed in fierce circumstances.
 Some will be left only with who they are as individuals.
 No flash flood or earthquake can wash away their love, courage, intelligence, compassion, or their ingenuity and their faith.
 These are the things they are on the inside.
 These are the things that make one’s life significant.

-- Let your child speak for him/her self.
+- Let your children speak for themselves.

 - As they get older, support them in their ideas as much as possible.
 Dialogue more and demand/command less.